9 Real Estate Investing Platforms For Non-Accredited Investors

 7. American Homeowner Preservation

-American Homeowner Preservation (AHP) is one of the top real estate crowdfunding platforms that allows individuals to invest in nonperforming loans.
+American Homeowner Preservation (AHP) is a top real estate crowdfunding platform allowing individuals to invest in nonperforming loans.

-By investing in these loans, you can help protect homeowners from foreclosure while still making money.
+Investing in these loans can help protect homeowners from foreclosure while still making money.

 AHP initially accepted investors through the AHP Fund, which has since closed to new investors.
 However, you can now invest in another opportunity called AHP Title.

 With AHP Title, you can earn up to 7% on your investment while helping families at risk of foreclosure stay in their homes.
-The investment only requires $100 to get started and comes with monthly distributions.
+The investment only requires $100 to start and comes with monthly distributions.

 Pros